NEWS

 Access the E-Learning course via this website to learn more about the RECAP preterm platform and project.

-The RECAP preterm Cohort Platform
+The RECAP Preterm Data Platform

-Here you can access the heart of RECAP preterm:
+Here you can access the heart of RECAP Preterm:

 If you would like to have more information, please get in contact!